kaust-library/Overleaf_latex/README.md

 ![Upload picture](img/overleaf_upload_picture.png)

-Add the package `graphics` to the preamble, and set the path to the images
+Add the package `graphics` to the preamble, and set the path to the images, although this not strictly necessary because Overleaf will suggest the full path to the picture.

 ```LaTeX
 \usepackage{graphicx}